Business Continuity Management Interview

 Q2: What are the core values that drive Symcor’s Business Continuity Management Policy?

-A2: Symcor’s BCM policies are driven by our core values of operating with Integrity, Accountability and Performance.
-Every decision that is made needs to support a holistic and cross-functional approach for organizational resiliency and developing appropriate responses to unforeseen events.
+Toni: Symcor’s BCM policies are fueled by the organization’s core values of operating with integrity, accountability and maintaining high performance.
+Every decision that is made needs to support a holistic approach for operational and organizational resiliency while proactively planning for unforeseen events.

 Driven by these values, we focus on reviewing vulnerabilities in the business and operating models, looking at how an event would impact our employees, our clients, supply chain, information and communication, sites and facilities, and finance.